CraigJPerry/chat/README.md

-Kicing the tyres of some deployment pipeline tooling.
+Kicking the tyres of some deployment pipeline tooling.